 Vermont's high vaccination rates mean the vast majority of Vermonters are protected from the virus, which also helps keep the virus from spreading to others.
 With continued vaccination and common-sense personal prevention efforts, Vermonters can safely return to many of the activities they enjoyed before the pandemic.

-Cases of COVID-19 have been rising this summer, in large part because of the highly transmissible Delta variant.
+Cases of COVID-19 remain high, in large part because of the highly transmissible Delta variant.
 The good news is the data shows that the vaccines do what they are supposed to do.
 People who are fully vaccinated are highly protected from severe illness, hospitalization and death.

 Unvaccinated people are at a much higher risk of getting and spreading the virus.
 We strongly encourage everyone who is eligible to protect themselves by getting vaccinated as soon as possible.
 See where you can get your shot.

 There are no state COVID-19 restrictions or requirements for Vermonters or visitors to follow.
 However, everyone should follow these basic prevention steps: